fdfgomes/node-currency-exchange-rates/README.md

 ### v1.0.7+

-In v1.0.7 or newer versions, you can also use Redis to cache data instead of using the default caching strategy.
+You can also use Redis to cache data instead of using the default caching strategy.

 > Click <a href="https://github.com/fdfgomes/currency-exchange-rates-api">here</a> to see a complete example of implementation using Redis for data caching.